oatlog/oatlog/doc/report/main.typ

     @trijoin_slow.],
 ) <trijoin_fast>

-The first known worst-case optimal join algorithm is the Generic join @optimaljoin.
+The first known worst-case optimal join algorithm is the Generic Join @optimaljoin.
 It can be formulated as the following:
 + First choose an arbitrary total variable ordering.
 We determine variables one by one in this order.